Pyprohly/reddit-api-doc-notes/docs/api-reference/emoji.rst

 .. csv-table:: Form Data
    :header: "Field","Type (hint)","Description"

-   "filepath","string","The file name (base name, not a full path) of the image file to upload.
+   "filepath","string","The file name (either a base name or a full path) of the image file to upload.
    Example: `image.png`."
    "mimetype","string","The mimetype of the image file to upload.
 It does not have to match the extension of the `filepath`.
 Example: `image/png`."